Muhammad Sayyid Tantawi: Sex reassignment surgery

-In 1988, Tantawy issued a fatwa regarding the sex reassignment surgery of Egyptian woman Sally Mursi.
+In 1988, Tantawi issued a fatwa regarding the sex reassignment surgery of Egyptian woman Sally Mursi.
 The statement summary is translated: "It is permissible to perform the operation in order to reveal what was hidden of male or female organs.
 Indeed, it is obligatory to do so on the grounds that it must be considered a treatment, when a trustworthy doctor advises it.
 It is, however, not permissible to do it at the mere wish to change sex from woman to man, or vice versa."
 The fatwa has been interpreted both as in favor and also in rejection of sex reassignment operations.

 Death

-Tantawy died on the morning of 10 March 2010, at the age of 81, as result of a heart attack during a visit to Riyadh, Saudi Arabia.
-Tantawy died as he was about to board his return flight to Egypt at Riyadh's King Khaled International Airport.
+Tantawi died on the morning of 10 March 2010, at the age of 81, as result of a heart attack during a visit to Riyadh, Saudi Arabia.
+Tantawi died as he was about to board his return flight to Egypt at Riyadh's King Khaled International Airport.
 His heart attack came just after he fell whilst boarding the plane.
-Tantawy had just attended the prize-giving ceremony for the King Faisal International Prize for Service to Islam.
+Tantawi had just attended the prize-giving ceremony for the King Faisal International Prize for Service to Islam.
 He was officially pronounced dead at the Amir Sultan hospital.

-Tantawy's death was unexpected and he was described as being in "excellent shape and health" prior to his trip.
+Tantawi's death was unexpected and he was described as being in "excellent shape and health" prior to his trip.
 Egyptian authorities stated that, at his family's request, he would be buried in Medina in Saudi Arabia, which is also the burial place of Mohammed.
 His burial at the Jannatul Baqee cemetery took place after funeral prayers were held at the Prophet's Mosque.
-Tantawy's deputy, Mohamed Wasel, took over his duties until then President Mubarak appointed a replacement, Ahmad at-Tayyeb, as the new rector of Al Azhar.
+Tantawi's deputy, Mohamed Wasel, took over his duties until then President Mubarak appointed a replacement, Ahmed el-Tayeb, as the new rector of Al Azhar.